Astroraf/habitable_zone/README.md

 ## Repository Structure

+    ├── Notes/Data ├── Data                                            All csv files
-    ├── Notes/Data ├── data_cleaning                     Cleaned all data, created all features, and target column
+                   ├── Notebooks ├──data_cleaning                      Cleaned all data, created all features, and target column
                                  ├── EDA                               Created Visuals to explore the data ├── Modeling                          Notebook of all models attempted with GridSearchCV ├── images                                                         Images
     ├── README.md                                                      ReadMe
     └── presentation_deck                                              Contains the presentation deck associated with this project